tcweiss/Advanced-Pro/README.md

 Did you ever think about investing but didn't know how?
 ![Image](Image.png?) <br>

 Selecting the right stocks can require a lot of work and expertise.
-Our goal was to develop a tool that simplifies this process and saves investors valuable time.
-If you are interested, we encourage you to read on and experience our web app by yourself.
+The goal of this project was to develop a tool that simplifies this process and saves investors valuable time.
+If you are interested, we encourage you to read on and experience it by yourself.
 Happy investing!

 1. [ General Information ](#desc)
 2. [ Technologies/Setup ](#usage)